Partnering to make a difference

-FIND has active collaborations with over 150 partners, including ministries of health, bilateral and multilateral organizations, research and academic institutes, commercial partners, NGOs and over 80 clinical trial sites.
+We have active collaborations with over 150 partners, including ministries of health, bilateral and multilateral organizations, research and academic institutes, commercial partners, private-public partnerships, NGOs and over 80 clinical trial sites.

 We act as a bridge between the public and private sectors and our unique position allows us to bring together a diverse set of partners, helping to resolve technical, financial and logistical barriers to innovation while keeping the focus on the development of safe and effective diagnostic tests for low-resource settings.
-FIND combines specific skills and resources from each project partner in order to achieve greatest impact as quickly as possible.
+At FIND, we combine specific skills and resources from our various partners to achieve the greatest impact as quickly as possible.
 Our partners include:

 - Commercial companies, which have the technological know-how, but may not have the financial incentives necessary to invest heavily in poverty-related diseases, nor a deep understanding of the disease-causing agents